hadiaramzan2199/Share-Crop-MERN-App/README.md

-# ShareCrop - Smart Agriculture Platform (Frontend)
+# ShareCrop - Smart Agriculture Platform
 A modern React-based web application for connecting farmers and buyers in a digital marketplace for agricultural products and field rentals.

 ## 🌾 Features